Intility/fastapi-azure-auth/README.md

 ```

 ## ⚙️ Configuration
-For those using a non-Intility tenant, you also need to change make changes to the `provider_config`:
+For those using a non-Intility tenant, you also need to make changes to the `provider_config`:

 ```python
 from fastapi_azure_auth.provider_config import provider_config